rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

   private

   def bonus
-    value = case @type
+    case @type
     when :regular then 0
     when :boss    then 1500.0
     when :manager then 800.0
     end
   end
 end